-- 5.4.8 The opportunity to provide some affordable housing to meet the needs of local people, young and old.
+5.4.8 The opportunity to provide some affordable housing to meet the needs of local people, young and old.
 A housing needs survey conducted a few years ago produced 6 responses, and a further 2 requests for affordable homes has been identified by SDC.
+SDC will conduct a new Housing Needs Survey during 2019.

-The affordable housing need will be kept under review and a further survey undertaken if appropriate. - 5.4.9 Housing would hopefully attract more families which could help the School and businesses in the village. - 5.4.10 The opportunity to create an additional, and safe access to the School. - 5.5 The construction of Hinkley Point C, adding considerable pressure on the rented housing sector in terms of increased rents and the affordability of homes for local people is likely to continue for some years. - 5.5 The Bridgwater Barrier planned to be operational in 2024 will deliver new secondary inland flood defences to provide a 1 in 200 standard protection against flooding from a tidal surge in the River Parrett.
+- 5.4.9 Housing would hopefully attract more families which could help the School and businesses in the village. - 5.4.10 The opportunity to create an additional, and safe access to the School. - 5.5 The construction of Hinkley Point C, adding considerable pressure on the rented housing sector in terms of increased rents and the affordability of homes for local people is likely to continue for some years. - 5.6 The Bridgwater Barrier planned to be operational in 2024 will deliver new secondary inland flood defences to provide a 1 in 200 standard protection against flooding from a tidal surge in the River Parrett.